Bardolph-Automation-Inc/bardolph/docs/installation.rst

 .. code-block:: bash

-  adduser lights
+   sudo adduser lights

-Note that this user doesn't have any special privileges, such as being sudo'er.
+Note that this user doesn't have any special privileges.
 This ensures that the Python code itself is run without any special access, thus improving security.

 I also change the name of the server.
 In this example, my server will be "vanya", accessed on the command line and in my browser as